 On the other hand, Chen told Irwin and Ferreiro she was seeking advice on handling records requests for the missing texts from Durkan’s chief of staff Stephanie Formas, as emails obtained by the Seattle Times show, and that would suggest they were led to believe the pressure to fudge the records requests came from the top, not just from an overzealous legal counsel.
 If advice from Durkan’s office was to carry out the records violations Chen proceeded to carry out, more officials could be implicated as well.

 The other defense Chen will likely rest on is that Durkan and the handful of other officials who deleted text messages during the summer of 2020 did so on their own accord and that the blame lies with them not her.
-Irwin and Ferrerio’s complaint shows Chen went out of her way to conceal the fact texts were even missing.
+Irwin and Ferrerio’s complaint alleges Chen went out of her way to conceal the fact texts were even missing.

 - A: “Ms. Irwin and Ms. Ferreiro were instructed by Ms. Chen not to inform requesters that the mayor’s text messages had not been retained, and the text messages the City was producing in response to their PRA requests were actually copies of the text messages obtained from persons who had sent text messages to or received text messages from the Mayor.
 These were referred to as “recreated” text messages.”